Emjeeey/ITBA-3205_FoodHacks/README.md

 ii.
 To determine the main purpose and agenda of human trafficking in India.

 iii.
-To be able to raise awareness regarding human trafficking most especially in India.
+To be able to raise awareness regarding human trafficking most especially in the country of India and to create solution on how to prevent it.